-In the original formulation, Laird & Ware (1982) assumed that \mathbf{b}i and \mathbf{e}i in (1.1) follow normal distributions.
-Unbiased and consistent estimators of the variance components may be obtained by maximizing the restricted likelihood function and estimators of the fixed effects may be obtained via maximum likelihood (Jiang 2007).
+In the original formulation, Laird and Ware (1982) assumed that \mathbf{b}i and \mathbf{e}i in (1) follow normal distributions.
+Unbiased and consistent estimators of the variance components may be obtained by maximizing the restricted likelihood function, and estimators of the fixed effects may be obtained via maximum likelihood (ML) (Jiang, 2007).
 In practice, however, it is often not plausible to assume that the response is normally distributed.
-To bypass this problem, a possible strategy is to consider a log-normal linear mixed model (LNLMM), where the response is assumed to follow a multiplicative model with log-normal errors; the corresponding linearized model is additive and may be expressed as (1.1).
+To bypass this problem, a possible strategy is to consider a lognormal linear mixed model (LNLMM), where the response is assumed to follow a multiplicative model with log-normal errors; the corresponding linearized model is additive and may be expressed as (1).
 For a broader choice of response distributions, two alternatives are generalized linear mixed models (GLMM) and models in which the parameters are estimated via generalized estimating equations (GEE).

 In the GLMM approach, a distribution of the exponential family is considered for the response.
 In the usual formulation, individual observations are assumed to be independent conditionally on the random effects.
 In a more general setting, it is possible to consider different covariance structures.
-Estimation may be based on maximum likelihood (ML), penalized quasi-likelihood (PQL) or pseudo-likelihood methods (see Fitzmaurice et al. (2008) p.90-94 for details).
+Estimation may be based on ML, penalized quasi-likelihood (PQL), or pseudo-likelihood methods (see Fitzmaurice et al. [2008, pp. 90-94] for details).

 In the GEE-based approach, the form of the distribution of the vectors of responses (\mathbf{y}i) is not specified; the only assumption is that the marginal model depends only on the mean vector and on the covariance matrix of \mathbf{y}i .
-Estimators are obtained as solutions to generalized estimating equations and are consistent even when the covariance structure is misspecified.
-In this case, the standard errors may not be correct, but valid standard errors can be obtained via the sandwich estimator (Liang & Zeger 1986).
-Because GEEbased models do not belong to the class of mixed models, they do not allow the evaluation of individual effects.
+Estimators are obtained as solutions to GEE and are consistent even when the covariance structure is misspecified.
+In this case, the standard errors may not be correct, but valid standard errors can be obtained via the sandwich estimator (Liang and Zeger, 1986).
+Because GEE-based models do not belong to the class of mixed models, they do not allow the evaluation of individual effects.

-Excellent surveys on linear and generalized linear mixed models are presented in Demidenko (2004) and Jiang (2007).
-Marginal models analyzed via GEE are carefully addressed in Hardin & Hilbe (2002).
+Excellent surveys on linear and GLMM are presented in Demidenko (2004) and Jiang (2007).
+Marginal models analyzed via GEE are carefully addressed in Hardin and Hilbe (2002).
 Song (2007) and Fitzmaurice et al. (2008) present recent reviews on the all these models.
-Good references on longitudinal data analysis using mixed and marginal models are: Diggle et al. (2002), Fitzmaurice et al. (2004) and Molenberghs & Verbeke (2005).
+Good references on longitudinal data analysis using mixed and marginal models are Diggle et al. (2002), Fitzmaurice et al. (2004) and Molenberghs and Verbeke (2005).

-We compare some features of the three approaches by fitting LNLMM, GLMM and GEE-based models to data obtained from a pretest-posttest longitudinal study.
-We show how some important characteristics of the data may be incorporated in the three models, discuss the robustness of parameter estimators in the presence of outliers and comment on their computational implementation.
-In Section 2 we introduce the data along with a preliminary exploratory analysis with the objective of identifying models for the analysis.
-In Sections 3, 4 and 5, we present the results of fitting, respectively, LNLMM, GLMM and GEE-based models, detailing their specification, the estimation method and discussing diagnostic tools.
-In Section 6 we discuss some advantages, disadvantages, and properties of each family of models and present some concluding remarks.
+We compare some features of the three approaches by fitting LNLMM-, GLMM-, and GEE-based models to data obtained from a pretest-posttest longitudinal study.
+We show how some important characteristics of the data may be incorporated in the three models, discuss the robustness of parameter estimators in the presence of outliers, and comment on their computational implementation.
+In Section 2, we introduce the data along with a preliminary exploratory analysis with the objective of identifying models for the analysis.
+In Sections 3, 4, and 5, we present the results of fitting, respectively, LNLMM-, GLMM-, and GEE-based models, detailing their specification, the estimation method, and discussing diagnostic tools.
+All codes are available in the supplemental material.
+In Section 6, we discuss some advantages, disadvantages, and properties of each family of models and present some concluding remarks.